Dear Prospective Director,

 • Director's Proposal/Submission

 • Production Requirements and Challenges

 Show Selection Process: The Board of Directors will review all submissions.
 Depending on the Board's familiarity with the show and your work, you may be asked to meet with one or more members of the Board to review your submission.

 After a preliminary review, the Board will contact the holder of performance license rights to determine the availability and licensing cost of proposed shows being considered by the Board.
 In some circumstances, the Board may contact a submitting director to gauge his or her interest in directing a show other than the show or shows submitted by the director.
-All directors will be contacted to advise them of their submission status, normally no later than the end of September.
-Our season is officially announced no later than November.
+All directors will be contacted to advise them of their submission status, normally no later than the end of August.
+Our season will be officially announced no later than October.

 If you would like more information about Hawthorne Players, please visit our website at www.HawthornePlayers.com.
 Hawthorne’s record of excellence depends greatly on the quality of its directors.
 We hope you would like to be part of this important process.